Sustainable Finance Disclosures Regulation

 (Regulation (EU) 2019/2088)

-The policy agenda known as the EU sustainable Finance Action Plan, included mandatory reporting and disclosure regulations in the form of the Sustainable Finance Disclosures Regulation (SFDR).
-The SFDR establishes a hierarchy of categories based on investment focus.
+The EU Sustainable Finance Action Plan, includes mandatory reporting and disclosure regulations in the form of the Sustainable Finance Disclosures Regulation (SFDR).
+The SFDR establishes a hierarchy of categories based on the products sustainability objective.

-Compliance with the SFDR regulation is mandatory for organisations promoting and distributing products and supplying portfolio management services into the EU.
+Compliance with the SFDR imposes mandatory sustainability disclosure obligations for asset management organisations promoting and distributing products and supplying portfolio management services within the EU.
 The regulation specifically applies to Stewart Investors funds within the First Sentier Investors Global Umbrella Fund plc.
-The reporting and disclosures are also relevant to our segregated mandate clients based in the EU.

-All in scope products have to report under Article 6 on whether ESG is integrated into investment decisions.
+Under Article 6 all investment products have to disclose the manner in which sustainability risks are integrated into investment decisions and the results of assessments of the likely impact of sustainability risks on the returns of the product.
 Products may also be classified as Article 8 (if they promote environmental or social characteristics) or Article 9 (if they have a sustainable investment objective).
-The Sustainable Funds Group strategies are aligned to Article 9.
+The Stewart Investors strategies are aligned to Article 9.

 Article designations for our strategies